LudesMeyers/CleaningData/CodeBook.md

-Code book for the run_analysis script in the README.md file.
+Code book for the run_analysis.R script in the README.md file.

-Variables, data transformations,

 The data used for this data set are measurments of signals from the accelerometer (Acc) and gyroscope (Gyro) sensors of Samsung Smartphones worn by individual subjects.